ahmedkaludi/easy-table-of-contents/README.txt

 4. Activate the plugin on the Plugins admin page.

 == Changelog ==
+= 2.0.37 11/11/2022 =
+* BUG: Need to test compatibility with wp 6.1. #335
+* BUG: Warning: Trying to access array offset on value of type null #334
+* BUG: Numbers are wrong #330
+* BUG: Add a new functionality "reset to default settings" #293
+* BUG: Shortcode are not working with Salient theme #271

 = 2.0.36.1 11/07/2022 =
 * BUG: Shortcode [toc] not working #332